VisualAppeal/Matomo-PHP-API/README.md

 ## Install

-This library can be installed via composer: `composer require visualappeal/piwik-php-api`
+This library can be installed via composer: `composer require visualappeal/matomo-php-api`

 ## Changelog

+### 1.3.0 (2018/10/05)

+* Renamed to Matomo-PHP-API

 ### 1.2.2 (2016/09/17)